Cleantech Market Intelligence

 Prior to joining Navigant Research, Eller previously served as a client relations manager at Energy Acuity, where he was also the lead analyst for a research project on the investment strategies of U.S. power utilities.
 Eller, who is fluent in Spanish, holds a BSBA in international business from the University of Denver.

-Taylor Embury is a research associate with Navigant Research, contributing to the Smart Energy program.
+Taylor Embury is a research associate with Navigant Research, contributing to the Energy Technologies program.
 He has experience as an assistant and a lead researcher on projects related to recycling, smart grids, and other cleantech topics.

 A former teacher of math, science, and entrepreneurship at the Montessori School of Evergreen, Embury is a two-time winner of the Capstone Business Simulation.
 Previously, he was an intern at Rocky Mountain Institute where his research focused on disruptive smart grid technologies.
 He plays professional lacrosse for the Colorado Sabertooths of the Continental Indoor Lacrosse League.
 Embury holds a BS in economics and an MS in engineering and technology management from the Colorado School of Mines.